noironetworks/cko/README.md

 An exmaple of the ClusterProfile CR can be found here: [Example CR](config/samples/aci-cni/kubernetes/clusterprofile_aci.yaml)

+Once the ClusterProfile CR is created successfully, the focus shifts to the Workload Cluster to deploy CKO using by following these [instructions](#32-workload-cluster).
+This will result in CKO running in the Workload Cluster and which will in turn deploy the CNI.

 #### 4.1.4 Managing Clusters as a Group

 Create ClusterGroupProfile with common properties like CNI, Distro etc, set labels.